Per-Aker

 Pronounced: Akōr or Akori, ɑkɛr (modern Egyptological)

-Meaning: Possibly means /Axt/ (horizon) or /Axty/ (horizon-dweller), some have suggested his name means '(He )who is beneath' possibly from /Xr/ (under) ?, Other suggestions or cosmos, or earth, but /tA/ means earth and land, perhaps an archaic name for the earth?
+Meaning: Probably means something like "Who is at the horizon" - /Axt/ (horizon) or /Axty/ (horizon-dweller) possibly with the added /r/𓂋 " concerning" "at"; some have suggested his name means '(He) who is beneath' from possibly from /Xr/ (under) ?, Other suggestions cosmos, or earth, but /tA/ means earth and land, perhaps an archaic name for the earth?

 Home: